Creative Folkestone

 Creative Folkestone (formerly The Creative Foundation), is a UK charity dedicated to art and culture, based in Folkestone, Kent, UK.

 It is responsible for the Creative Folkestone Triennial, the Quarterhouse (a theatre and event space) and Folkestone's Creative Quarter.
 The trust was set up to demonstrate how creative activity can help make Folkestone a better place better to live, work, play and visit.
 The trust manages approximately 90 buildings, providing work and living spaces for a wide variety of creatives.
-In 2008, it organised the first Folkestone Triennial, the UK’s largest exhibition of newly-commissioned public art, with the fifth Triennial scheduled for July 2021.
+In 2008, it organised the first Folkestone Triennial, the UK’s largest exhibition of newly-commissioned public art, with the sixth Triennial having taken place in July 2025.
 Commissions of permanent artworks add to the town's outdoor art gallery, Folkestone Artworks.

 History

 Socio-economic background

 Folkestone developed as a significant tourist destination in 1843, when the railway line was extended from London to the then fishing town, resulting in a boom in the town’s popularity.
 The opening of the Channel Tunnel in 1991 delivered a twin blow – as tourist and freight traffic bypassed the town.
 The port finally closed in September 2000 when the last cross-channel service was withdrawn.
 After more than a hundred years as a hub of tourism and trade, Folkestone was left in a serious economic decline.
 Despite the decline in local tourism and the closure of the port, Folkestone’s population grew by 5.9% from 1995-2005 (compared to 3.2% for the UK as a whole), mirroring the situation in seaside towns nationally where inward migration has outstripped local job creation.

 “The combination of factors including unemployment, educational achievement and anti-social behaviour and the way in which the patterns of these factors express themselves spatially, with the prosperity of the Folkestone drifting westwards and deepening cycles of deprivation occurring in the centre and east of the town have led to concerns about community cohesion and social regeneration”.